bentoml/BentoML/README.md

 #### Import as a python package

-First install your exported model service with `pip`:
+First install your exported bentoml service with `pip`:

 ```bash
 pip install ./saved_bento/IrisClassifier/v0.0.1/